ketil-malde/yasmot/docs/paper.md

 **Perform tracking limiting gap size**

-Here, we only connect tracks with a maximum of two frames without detections:
+Here, we only connect tracks with a maximum of two frames without detections.
+The frames in `tests/lab` are named `frame_000152.txt`, `frame_000153.txt`, and so on, and the `--time_pattern` expression must match this format.

     yasmot --max_age 2 --time_pattern frame_\{:d\}.txt tests/lab2